-Copyright (c) 2006 IEEE.
-Personal use of this material is permitted.
-However, permission to use this material for any other purposes must be obtained from the IEEE by sending an email to pubs-permissions@ieee.org. of bulk ones.
+with high-energy radiation such as deep space and satellite applications.
+In addition, the parasitic capacitances at drain $(C{db})$ and source $(C{sb})$ junctions of SOI CMOS devices are smaller than those of bulk ones.
 In summary, the ability to reduce parasitic capacitances in SOI technology allows circuits to operate with lower supply voltages, thus reducing the power consumption and improving speed.
 Therefore, SOI CMOS has risen as one of the major technologies for next generation transceivers [2].
 The chip presented in this paper has been designed with Honeywell's SOI technology.
-In addition to the above benefits, this technology offers good performance advantage against single event upset (SEU) existing in space [3].
+In addition to the above benefits, this technology offers good performance advantage against single-event upset (SEU) existing in space [3].

 Since space vehicles are in motion, the resultant Doppler shift causes frequency shift in the original transmitted carrier signal in space communications and often must be handled by circuit techniques.
-In an environment with a high Doppler shift, many modulation schemes require either pilot transmission technique or additional circuits [4],[5],[11] to handle the frequency shift.
-Unlike traditional phase-shift keying (PSK) receivers, which usually include one-stage differential detection [6],[7], the proposed PSK receiver implements two-stage differential detection.
-A PSK demodulation becomes invariant to Doppler frequency offset when used with the double differential detection and enables a simplified, low power circuit implementation [8][9].
+In an environment with a high Doppler shift, many modulation schemes require either pilot transmission technique or additional circuits [4], [5], [11] to handle the frequency shift.
+Unlike traditional phase-shift keying (PSK) receivers, which usually include one-stage differential detection [6], [7], the proposed PSK receiver implements two-stage differential detection.
+A PSK demodulation becomes invariant to Doppler frequency offset when used with the double differential detection and enables a simplified, low power circuit implementation [8], [9].
 The receiver architecture requires no extra circuit such as pilot signal generator or PLL for phase and frequency recovery of the carrier, therefore resulting in high transmission efficiency and low circuit complexity.

 Although the receiver presented in this paper is for Mars orbiter-lander communication in deep space environment, it is also applicable to terrestrial use.
-Low power is one of the most critical priorities of the receiver circuit due to the limited physical size in the telecommunication equipment replaced in the lander (i.e. rover) [10][11].
+Low power is one of the most critical priorities of the receiver circuit due to the limited physical size in the telecommunication equipment replaced in the lander (i.e., rover) [10], [11].
 All digital baseband circuit makes the design of low power receiver feasible.
-The power consumption in a digital CMOS circuit is $P \propto CV^2 f$, where C is the capacitance in the circuit, V is the supply voltage, and fis the operating frequency [12].
-The 1-bit A/D converter is used at the front-end to reduce circuit complexity and capacitance.
+The power consumption in a digital CMOS circuit is $P \propto CV^2 f$ , where C is the capacitance in the circuit, V is the supply voltage, and f is the operating frequency [12].
+The 1-bit analog-to-digital converter (ADC) is used at the front-end to reduce circuit complexity and capacitance.
 Besides radiation hardening, SOI CMOS technology also gives the benefit of potentially reducing the operational voltage and capacitance [1].
-The ability to minimize C and V allows significant reduction in power consumption of the integrated circuit (IC).
+The ability to minimize Cand V allows significant reduction in power consumption of the integrated circuit (IC).
 In addition to the demodulation, the chip integrates a timing recovery circuit for multiple data rates (0.1-100 Kbps).
-The demodulator is also designed to be programmable to operate in a single-stage differential detection, either for communications between surface elements (landers) where Doppler effect does not exists, or for use in terrestrial applications that will exhibit relatively high performance while minimizing the complexity [8].
+The demodulator is also designed to be programmable to operate in a single-stage differential detection,

 Fig. 1.
-Single/double differential PSK receiver with IF-sampling front-end.
+Single and double DPSK receiver with IF-sampling front-end.